-Trans Mountain has loaded marine vessels with petroleum since 1956 without a single spill from vessel operations.
+Trans Mountain has loaded marine vessels with petroleum since 1956 without a single spill from tanker operations.
 Close collaboration with organizations such as the various Pilotage Authorities, Government organizations (Transport Canada and Canadian Coast Guard) and Port Metro Vancouver ensure that tankers navigate our local waters safely and are guided in and out of the port by highly-trained and qualified Pilots.
 Tankers themselves are held to strict internationally accepted build, manning, maintenance and operating quality standards mandated by the International Maritime Organization and Canadian Shipping Act and verified by Class Societies.
 Additionally, marine-based spill response plans ensure quick action in the event of a spill.

 Before a nominated vessel is accepted for scheduling it must go through pre-acceptance.
 This ensures that all aspects of the tanker including its age, design, crew and past operating history has been properly reviewed and approved.
 Only double-hull tankers of modern design and construction are accepted.
 Additionally, the vessel must also have an agreement with Western Canada Marine Response Corporation (WCMRC) regarding spill response before they can be loaded at Westridge.